webix-hub/docs/data/api/ui.button_label_config.md

 @descr:
 The property should not be mixed with the [label](api/refs/ui.label.md) control.

-Morevoer, label control can as well have a label, but there's not much sence in it.
+Moreover, label control can have a label as well, but there's no sense in it.